11 Mar The Inside Scoop on Fuse45 Co Founder and her Debut on Jillian Michaels’ Sweat Inc.

 Matt and Maria were TOTAL ROCKSTARS.
 I learned so much about the Fuse45 workout through working with Matt and Maria.
 I learned that it was truly a workout for everyone, with infinite room for growth and improvement.
 I learned that I had a winning concept, regardless of the show results.
 I reaffirmed that working out together is so much more fun, motivating and effective than working out alone.
 I learned how to connect with clients on a more personal level.
 I was so proud of Matt and Maria every step of the way and of course am still impressed that they have changed their lifestyles to include healthier diets and more intense exercise (they are still following the Fuse45 workout plan on their own!).
 We can’t wait to have Fuse45 studios in Los Angeles one day so they don’t need to attempt to create mini studios in their local gyms….
 Which is nearly impossible.

-Check out these before and after photos of Matt and Maria, just 3 weeks into the competition.
+Just 3 weeks into the competition, Matt and Maria lost significant weight, cut sizes, and energy levels were way up.
 They were eating 3 healthy meals per day with light snacks and even dessert!
 How did they make the change?
 FUSE45 EVERYDAY!!
 You can too.